MarcoFerreira07/JATE/README.md

 ## Description
 Just another Text Editor. a pop up text editor handy in all coding scenarios!
 ## Installation
-npm i then node index.js to run the readme gen
+npm i then npm start:dev to get the app running
-## Usage
 Useful to make any edits on code needed handy on the fly.
 Extremely  useful if you arent paying full attention and would like to take a quick note aswell and refer back to it!
 ## Contributers
 as G-Eazy said " Me myself and I